Testimonials

 What are the advantages of becoming a Fellow?

-During the six-month long program, Affirmative Leaders Fellows will participate in a series of virtual trainings and workshops focused on developing and improving their affirmative investigation and litigation skills.
+During the four-month long program, Affirmative Leaders Fellows will participate in a series of virtual trainings and workshops focused on developing and improving their affirmative investigation and litigation skills.
 Fellows will grow their skill set and enrich themselves as public lawyers.
 They will also enhance their ability to serve their communities by taking proactive steps to advance public rights using litigation tools.

 Specifically, Affirmative Leaders Fellows will: